 What is Self-Compassion, and Why Is It Important?

 Self-compassion is the ability to practice tenderness, gentleness, and kindness to ourselves when we are suffering.
 It is an essential skill to master.

 Suffering is an inescapable aspect of human existence.
 We often think that when we suffer it is because we have done something wrong.
-Perhaps we thinking we are not prepared enough, tough enough, or smart enough.
+Perhaps we think we are not prepared enough, tough enough, or smart enough.

 Compassion researcher Kristen Neff points out that hyper individualistic, competitive cultures like the United States tend to discourage compassion.
 They communicate that everything in our life—our successes, failures, joys, and sorrows—are a result of our actions solely.
 So, if we are suffering, it is our fault.
 If we fail, it is our fault.
 And if a relationship falters, it is our fault.
 This type of attitude leaves little room for self-compassion (or compassion for anyone else, for that matter).

 Neff points out that this uncompassionate view of ourselves is difficult for two reasons.
 First, because it is not true.
 While we can certainly bring suffering on ourselves because of our life choices, much of our suffering comes from forces out of our control.
 The loss people experience from devastating weather and wars is certainly an example of this.